 Plenty To Do

-The tourism industry in Australia is alive and well, and for good reason.
+The tourism industry in Australia is alive and well, and for good reason — giving plenty of answers to the question "Why study abroad in Australia?"
 There is an endless number of memorable activities waiting for you.
 Australians love their outdoor adventures, and visitors can get in on the action whenever they choose.
 Get away from civilization and see rock formations some two billion years in the making with a study abroad program in the heart of the Australian Outback or jet up to the Gold Coast to experience some of the world’s best scuba diving and snorkeling along the Great Barrier Reef.
 If indoor activities are more your thing, Australia is home to world class museums and art centers, with the crown jewel, the Sydney Opera house, hosting over 40 shows per week.

 Work Hard, Play Hard